Psychologist

 Contributor-Level 10

-• Have at least one to two years of supervised professional experience.
+• Have one to two years of professional experience.

-There are many options for pursuing a clinical psychologist career, including starting your own private practice or pursuing one of the many jobs that will likely be available.
+There are many options for pursuing a clinical psychologist career like starting your own private practice or pursuing one of many jobs.

 Get authentic answers from experts, students and alumni that you won't find anywhere else